CptConstantine/RoleByPost/README.md

   (GM only) Create a new scene with the given name.

 - `/scene list`
-  View all available scenes with an indicator for the active one.
+  (GM only) View all available scenes.

 - `/scene switch [scene_name]`
   (GM only) Switch to a different scene.
+This automatically unpins any old scene messages and pins the new scene to the current channel.

 - `/scene rename [current_name] [new_name]`
   (GM only) Rename an existing scene.